-These guidelines are intended to assist staff members in understanding how to respond and what to expect in an emergency situation at the Boston Free Library.
+These guidelines are intended to assist staff members in understanding how to respond and what to expect in an emergency situation at the Town of Collins Public Library.
 These are best practices and may not cover every situation encountered.
-Please discuss any questions or concerns with the Library Director or Board.
+Please discuss any questions or concerns with the Library Director or your supervisor.